Best Heat Gun Reviews

 - Cone nozzle– another nozzle that focuses the heat, this type is a smaller nozzle

 - Glass protector nozzle– perfect for paint or adhesive removal as it avoids window glass from overheating

 - Built-in scraper– best used for one-handed paint removal task

 Heat guns are useful tools to have in the home and work tool boxes.
 The goal is to find the best heat gun model to fit your needs whether it’s for the home or for work.
 This guide tries to achieve just that.
-After mentioning things to remember when looking for the best heat gun, we list some of the best models in the market and their features.
+After mentioning things to remember when buying a heat gun, we list some of the best models in the market and their features.
 We really hope that this guide helps you in your decision making.